microsoft/azure-function-flex-open-ai/docs/workshop.md

 ## Application deployment with VS Code

-Skip this section if you have deployed the Function Apps using the [Azure Developer CLI (azd)][azd].
+Skip this section if you have deployed the project code using the [Azure Developer CLI (azd)][azd].

 If you encounter any issues, you can also deploy the functions manually using the [Azure Functions extension for VS Code][vscode-azure-functions-extension] in VS Code:

 - Open the Azure extension in VS Code left panel
 - Make sure you're signed in to your Azure account
-- Open the Function App panel
+- Expand the Function App node
-- Right-click on your function app inside `src/uploader` and select `Deploy to Function App...`
+- Right-click on the function app starting with `func-std-` and select `Deploy to Function App`
-- Select the Function starting with `func-std-`
+- In the command palette, select `Browse` and navigate to the `src/uploader` directory.
+- This will deploy the `uploader` project files and code to the function app.
-- Right-click on your function app inside `src/processor` and select `Deploy to Function App...`
+- Right-click on the function app starting with `func-drbl-` and select `Deploy to Function App...`
-- Select the Function starting with `func-drbl-`
+- In the command palette, select `Browse` and navigate to the `src/processor` directory.
+- This will deploy the `processor` project files and code to the durable function app.

 ![Deploy to Function App](assets/function-app-deploy.png)